nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/README.md

 * Prometheus runs on the host node and scrapes metrics from all nodes.
 * Grafana provides a pre provisioned dashboard for cluster and pipeline monitoring.

-Access the monitoring tools via your local machines web browser:
+Access the monitoring tools via the web browser:

 * **Prometheus:**
   https://prometheus-ucabjsy.comp0235.condenser.arc.ucl.ac.uk